-As provided in the Act, the RRB computed the account benefits ratio for fiscal year 2018 and certified the ratio to the Secretary of the Treasury on October 31, 2018.
-The Secretary determined the AABR for fiscal year 2018 and on November 23, 2018 published a notice in the Federal Register of the tier 2 employer and employee tax rates for calendar year 2019.
-Copies of the RRB certification letter and the Treasury notice are contained in Appendix L. The ABR decreased from 4.92 for fiscal year 2017 to 4.86 for fiscal year 2018.
-The ten-year AABR declined from 5.2 at September 30, 2017 to 5.1 at September 30, 2018.
+As provided in the Act, the RRB computed the account benefits ratio for fiscal year 2020 and certified the ratio to the Secretary of the Treasury on October 30, 2020.
+The Secretary determined the AABR for fiscal year 2020 and on December 2, 2020 published a notice in the Federal Register of the tier 2 employer and employee tax rates for calendar year 2020.
+Copies of the RRB certification letter and the Treasury notice are contained in Appendix L. The ABR decreased from 4.60 for fiscal year 2019 to 4.35 for fiscal year 2020.
+The ten-year AABR declined from 5.0 at September 30, 2019 to 4.9 at September 30, 2020.

-e) Trust Staff
+E) Trust Staff

 The Trust's staff is comprised of professionals in three major areas of responsibility: investments, operations, and accounting.
 The investment staff reports to a Chief Executive Officer/Chief Investment Officer ("CEO/CIO").
-The operations and accounting staff report to the Chief Financial and Operating Officer.
-All senior officers and investment directors report to the CEO/CIO.
+The operations and accounting staff report to the Chief Financial and Operating Officer ("CFO/COO").
+The CFO/COO and all investment directors report to the CEO/CIO.
 The CEO/CIO and staff are accountable to the Board of Trustees.
 The Trust also employs a Chief Compliance Officer ("CCO") to oversee compliance activities of the Trust.
 The CCO reports directly to the Trustees on all compliance-related matters.

 Investment management personnel include Directors who are responsible for each major asset class.
 Working with the Directors are investment analysts assigned to specific asset classes.
 The operations staff is responsible for tracking and monitoring Trust assets, as well as other operational functions such as treasury and cash management, information technology, office management, and human resources.
-The accounting staff interacts with the Trust's independent auditor, and is responsible for financial reporting in accordance with Generally Accepted Accounting Principles.
+The accounting staff interacts with the Trust's independent auditor, and is responsible for financial reporting in accordance with US Generally Accepted Accounting Principles.